Happy emotions

 It is possible to have fleeting negative feelings even when your overall emotional state is positive, and vice versa!
 You can have momentary positive feelings even if your current situation isn’t ideal and your baseline emotions aren’t happy.

-The way we feel changes from day to day, and even throughout the day.
+The way we feel changes from day to day and even throughout the day.
 Everyone feels unhappy from time to time.
 It is quite different from being unhappy all the time.

 Work to discern the difference between feelings and emotions when writing in your journal so that you can better track your emotional health.

-List What Makes You Feel Good Or Bad
+List What Makes You Feel Good or Bad

 Include details about the things, places, or people that make you feel a certain way – good or bad.
 Do this every day, and look for patterns.